 The CRF250RX’s 79mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves.
 The engine breaths and revs—the two keys to making power in the enduro world.

 The DOHC cylinder-head design let our engineers straighten out the CRF250RX’s intake and exhaust tracts.
 The intake is shorter and just about arrow straight, and the exhaust flows more efficiently too.
-No athlete’s going to win a sprint if he tries to run while holding his breath, and it’s no different with your bike’s engine.
-You’ll experience both more power and better throttle response.
+The straighter ports also help boost low-speed and midrange torque as well as throttle response.

 This simple handlebar-mounted button lets you dial in engine power delivery character with a push of your thumb.
 Choose between Standard, Smooth and Aggressive, depending on course conditions.

 Deep in the engine, there’s a special oil scavenge pump.
 While you may never see it, it helps keep the CRF250RX’s overall design compact.

 To handle the fatter midrange power and torque, we re-engineered the CRF250RX’s primary and transmission ratios.
 The new ratios let our engineers use the same shaft centerlines, so the transmission itself remains light and compact.

 By changing from three to two lead tracks on the shift drum, we’ve improved the shift feel between second and third gears.

 Talk about smart: The CRF250RX features an ECU with special engine mapping for each gear.
 You can’t give an inch in this class, so having your engine deliver optimal power for each gear choice is one of the features that separates CRF250RX riders from the rest.